evmos/evmos/docs/guides/keys-wallets/keplr.md

 ![chain add request](./../img/keplr_approve_chain.png)

-After approval you can see a tranaction confirmation informing you that Photons have been successfully transferred to your evmos address on the testnet.
+After approval, you can see a transaction confirmation informing you that {{ $themeConfig.project.testnet_denom }} have been successfully transferred to your [evmos address](../../basics/accounts.md#address-formats-for-clients) on the testnet.

 ![chain add request](./../img/keplr_transaction.png)

 ::: tip
-You can request Photons from the Faucet for each address only once every 24h.
+You can request {{ $themeConfig.project.testnet_denom }} from the [Faucet](../../testnet/faucet.md) for each address only once every 24h.
 If you try to request multiple times within the 24h cooldown phase, no transaction will be initiated.
 Please try again in 24 hours.
 :::

 View your account balance either by clicking on the Keplr extension or by [interacting with the node](../../quickstart/interact_node.md).
-Note that Faucet might not display the amount of Photons transferred by the Faucet, as it might be smaller than the amount of decimals displayed in the Keplr extension.
+Note that Faucet might not display the amount of {{ $themeConfig.project.testnet_denom }} transferred by the Faucet, as it might be smaller than the number of decimals displayed in the Keplr extension.